tylershuster/create-urbit-app/README.md

 ## Developing

-**Node: This is unimplemented behavior and included here only as a reminder to make it work this way**
+**Note: This is unimplemented behavior and included here only as a reminder to make it work this way**

 Because Urbit runs in its own process, you will need to open up another terminal while the comet is running and run `npm run watch`.
 This will allow you to start developing your JavaScript application that runs on top of the comet.